Rachel Griffiths

-From 2001 to 2005, Griffiths portrayed masseuse Brenda Chenowith in the HBO series Six Feet Under, for which she earned a Golden Globe Award for Best Actress in 2002 and two Primetime Emmy Award nominations.
+From 2001 to 2005, Griffiths portrayed massage therapist Brenda Chenowith in the HBO series Six Feet Under, for which she earned a Golden Globe Award for Best Actress in 2002 and two Primetime Emmy Award nominations.
 She subsequently appeared on television as Sarah Walker Laurent on the ABC drama series Brothers & Sisters from 2006 to 2011, for which she was nominated for two additional Primetime Emmy Awards.

 She has also had roles in the films Blow (2001), portraying the mother of George Jung; the historical drama Ned Kelly (2003); Step Up (2006), and the Julian Assange television biopic Underground: The Julian Assange Story (2012).
 In 2016, she appeared in a supporting role in Mel Gibson's biographical war drama Hacksaw Ridge, and in the docudrama miniseries When We Rise, written by Dustin Lance Black.

 Onstage, Griffiths appeared in a Melbourne-based production of Proof in 2002, which earned her a Helpmann Award, and later made her Broadway debut in a 2011 critically acclaimed production of Other Desert Cities.
 In addition to acting, she made her directorial debut with the short film Tulip in 1998, and directed several episodes of the Australian television series Nowhere Boys in 2015.

 Early life

-Griffiths was born in 1968 in Australia, where she spent her early childhood on the Gold Coast.
+Griffiths was born on 18 December 1968 in Melbourne, Australia, and spent her early childhood on the Gold Coast.
 She is the daughter of Anna and Edward Martin Griffiths.
-She has two older brothers, Ben, and Samuel.
-She moved to Melbourne at age five, with her mother and two older brothers.
+She has two older brothers, Ben and Samuel.
+She moved to Melbourne at age five, with her mother and brothers.
 Griffiths was raised Roman Catholic.
-She recalled first being inspired to become an actress after watching the U.S. miniseries Roots as a child.
+She recalled first being inspired to become an actress after watching the American miniseries Roots as a child.

 Griffiths attended Star of the Sea College, a Catholic girls' high school in Brighton.
-She earned a Bachelor of Education degree in drama and dance at Victoria College, Rusden.
+She earned a Bachelor of Education degree in drama and dance at Victoria College, Rusden(now part of Deakin University).
 After being rejected from the National Institute of Dramatic Art, Griffiths joined the Woolly Jumpers, a Geelong-based community theatre group.
 In 1991, she wrote and performed the one-woman show Barbie Gets Hip, which played at the Melbourne Fringe Festival in 1991.

 Career

 1994–2000: Early work and critical recognition

 Griffiths portrayed Rhonda Epinstall, the best friend of Toni Collette's titular character, in the 1994 film Muriel's Wedding.
 Her performance won her critical acclaim and both the Australian Film Critics Award and the Australian Film Institute Awards for Best Supporting Actress.
 She followed in 1996 with the role of an earthy, ill-mannered pig farmer's daughter in Michael Winterbottom's Jude.

-In 1997, Griffiths sparked controversy after attending uninvited the opening of the Crown Casino in Melbourne, Australia, while topless.
+In 1997, Griffiths sparked controversy after showing up uninvited at the opening of the Crown Melbourne in Melbourne, Australia.
+She was topless when she showed up at the new integrated resort.
 She stated a wish to protest the views taken by the media and state government towards the new casino, inspired by the story of Lady Godiva.